GoogleCloudPlatform/cloud-foundation-toolkit/infra/blueprint-test/README.md

   - `go test -v`  (for verbose output)

 By default, this triggers the following steps:
-- The auto-discovery module iterates through all tests defined under the `test/fixtures` directory and builds a list of tests that are only found under the `test/fixtures` directory and do not match any tests (by directory name) under `test/integration`.
+- The auto-discovery module iterates through all tests defined under the `test/fixtures` directory and builds a list of tests that are only found under the `test/fixtures` directory and do not match any explicit tests (by directory name) under `test/integration`.
 For this example, the following tests will be queued:
   - `test/fixtures/mysql-private`
 - Next, the auto-discovery module goes through all example modules defined under the `examples` directory and adds to the list any example modules that do not exist in either the `test/fixtures` directory or the `test/integration` directory (matched by directory name).
 For this example, one additional test is queued to the list:
   - `examples/mssql-public`